 If the supply chain collapses the government support to the hospitality sector will have been wasted.
 So, financial support should be urgently provided during the period of reopening.

-The government has a responsibility to support businesses right the way through the food supply chain
+The government has a responsibility to support businesses through the food supply chain

 The report notes supermarkets have seen increased spending during the pandemic.
 It recommends the government publicly asks them to lower minimum spends and remove delivery charges for customers who are at an increased risk of severe disease from Covid-19.